After the Dance (song): Chart performance

-The basic track of "After the Dance" was recorded for Gaye with the working title "Don't You Wanna Come?" in September 1975.

-The overdubbing sessions took place between January 1976 to March 1976.

 Covers

 The song has since been covered by a legion of jazz vocalists and groups including Fourplay, who covered it with longtime Gaye admirer, R&B singer El DeBarge, in 1991.
 Their version was released as a single that year and re-introduced newer listeners to Gaye's original.

 Hall & Oates covered the song on their 2004 album Our Kind of Soul.

 Personnel

 Personnel per David Ritz and Harry Weinger.